samuel-ping/food-mood/README.md

 # Food Mood

 I build this web app from scratch using React.js, Node.js and Express.js.
 It's an ERN stack!
-I deployed this app through an AWS EC2 instance.
+I manually deployed this app through an AWS EC2 instance and set up the security certificate.
 Currently setting up a CodePipeline to automate future deployments.

 #### This was originally built as an entry to Capital One's Software Engineering Summit challenge.
 You can check out the original project here: https://github.com/samuel-ping/Old-Food-Mood